Representation theory: Finite groups

-for all g in G and v, w in W. Hence any G-representation is unitary.
+for all $g$ in $G$ and $v$, $w$ in $W$.
+Hence any $G$-representation is unitary.

 Unitary representations are automatically semisimple, since Maschke's result can be proven by taking the orthogonal complement of a subrepresentation.
 When studying representations of groups that are not finite, the unitary representations provide a good generalization of the real and complex representations of a finite group.

 Results such as Maschke's theorem and the unitary property that rely on averaging can be generalized to more general groups by replacing the average with an integral, provided that a suitable notion of integral can be defined.
 This can be done for compact topological groups (including compact Lie groups), using Haar measure, and the resulting theory is known as abstract harmonic analysis.

 Over arbitrary fields, another class of finite groups that have a good representation theory are the finite groups of Lie type.
 Important examples are linear algebraic groups over finite fields.
 The representation theory of linear algebraic groups and Lie groups extends these examples to infinite-dimensional groups, the latter being intimately related to Lie algebra representations.
 The importance of character theory for finite groups has an analogue in the theory of weights for representations of Lie groups and Lie algebras.

-Representations of a finite group G are also linked directly to algebra representations via the group algebra F[G], which is a vector space over F with the elements of G as a basis, equipped with the multiplication operation defined by the group operation, linearity, and the requirement that the group operation and scalar multiplication commute.
+Representations of a finite group $G$ are also linked directly to algebra representations via the group algebra $\mathbb{F}[G]$, which is a vector space over $\mathbb{F}$ with the elements of $G$ as a basis, equipped with the multiplication operation defined by the group operation, linearity, and the requirement that the group operation and scalar multiplication commute.

 Modular representations

-Modular representations of a finite group G are representations over a field whose characteristic is not coprime to |G|, so that Maschke's theorem no longer holds (because |G| is not invertible in F and so one cannot divide by it).
+Modular representations of a finite group $G$ are representations over a field whose characteristic is not coprime to $|G|$, so that Maschke's theorem no longer holds (because $|G|$ is not invertible in $\mathbb{F}$ and so one cannot divide by it).
 Nevertheless, Richard Brauer extended much of character theory to modular representations, and this theory played an important role in early progress towards the classification of finite simple groups, especially for simple groups whose characterization was not amenable to purely group-theoretic methods because their Sylow 2-subgroups were "too small".

 As well as having applications to group theory, modular representations arise naturally in other branches of mathematics, such as algebraic geometry, coding theory, combinatorics and number theory.